-Easy care and quick growth aside, spiderworts are also just very nice plants to look at.
+Easy care and quick growth aside, spiderworts are also just good-looking plants.
 The pointed, oval leaves on thin, fleshy stems overlap slightly and are characterized by their zebra pattern in purple and silvery green.
 The leaf undersides are deep purple in color and the tiny, three-petaled flowers are bright pink.

 Although this species is naturally a creeping plant, it’s often grown indoors in hanging planters.
 As long as the plant is provided with enough light, the foliage will be very dense and brightly colored, forming a spectacular waterfall that can reach more than 3 feet in length.

 What’s in a name?
 In the case of common houseplants, sometimes a lot.

 Tradescantia zebrina is a classic houseplant (I found mention of it in a 1964 German book about houseplants, but it’s probably been around longer than that!) and among most English speakers, it has long been known as wandering Jew.
 This is probably a reference to the “wandering” nature of the plant, as it does have a creeping growth pattern.